QuKunLab/APEC/README.md

 **If users want to process the raw fastq data from scATAC-seq experiment, please run APEC from section 2 “Fragment count matrix”.
 If users have their own fragment count matrix, where each element is the number of fragments per-cell-per-peak, please skip section 2 and run APEC from section 3 “Clustering”.**

+For our example projects, most of APEC's results (including plots and dataframes) can be reproduced on a general computer system.

 ## 1. Requirements and installation